dwllama/python-scraper-open-roles/README.md

 ## Features

-- Scrapes job listings from multiple company careers pages.
+- Scrapes job listings from a specified list of company careers pages.
-- Searches for specific job keywords in the scraped data.
+- Searches for specific role keywords in the scraped data.
-- Saves the results to a CSV file with a timestamp in the filename.
+- Saves the results to a CSV file with a timestamp in the filename daily.

 ## Requirements